yuanshunning/pickit-docs/docs/faq/web-interface/which-browser-or-pc-can-i-use-to-access-the-pickit-web-interface.rst

-Which browser or PC can I use to access the Pick-it web interface?
+Which browser or PC can I use to access the Pickit web interface?
 ==================================================================

 .. raw:: html

    <div class="section callout-yellow">

-The only supported internet browser for Pick-it is \ `Google Chrome <https://www.google.com/chrome/>`__.
+The only supported internet browser for Pickit is \ `Google Chrome <https://www.google.com/chrome/>`__.

 .. raw:: html

    </div>

-| Note also that the Pick-it web interface requires **WebGL** to be able
+| Note also that the Pickit web interface requires **WebGL** to be able
   to show 3D visualizations.
 In case the 3D views don’t work out-of-the-box, check your GPU state by going to the following link:
   `chrome://gpu <chrome://gpu/>`__.